 Cats with disabilities can make wonderful pets, just like their able counterparts.
 Everything from partial paralysis to blindness to a missing limb can be addressed with veterinary intervention, adaptive equipment, and a little extra love and attention.

 Deafness, though an invisible disability, is the same.
-Deaf cats can be just as good a pet as hearing cats, and they may even be more affectionate because of different communication.
-While there’s no research on the subject, deaf cats may use more touch and vibration to understand their environment – just like a deaf human.
+Deaf cats can be just as good a pet as hearing cats, and deaf cats may even be more affectionate because of different communication.
+While there’s no research on the subject, deaf cats may use more touch and vibration to understand their environment, just like a deaf human.

 One of the challenges with deafness is that it’s not always obvious.
 Some cats don’t respond to verbal commands, even with perfect hearing.
 However, you may notice your cat doesn’t react to everyday sounds, such as loud traffic, kitchen sounds, or dogs barking.